brentvollebregt/nitratine.net/README.md

 In /admin, under "Download Article" you can enter a sub and an article name to download the article as a .zip<br>
 Under that is a "Delete Article" section.
 This allows you to delete an article by entering a sub and an article name.<br>
 Under that is a "Upload Article" section.
 This allows you to upload a zip file of an article by adding a file and entering a sub and an article name.
 These files need to be in the zip immediately (top level).
 You will need to re-scrape to add these new articles.<br>
-Be aware that when downloading an article, the files need to be moved up to re-upload.

 These articles will be found at www.yourdomain.com/sub/article. e.g. nitratine.pythonanywhere.com/apps/colour